 * Rewild yourself for optimal health and wellbeing

-The strong foods named in the calendar below will guide us to the location for each meetup but the content of each of the days is definitely not limited to that food species, there will be many abundances to explore within each month and the day will set you up to forage in your own locality over the following weeks.
+The 'strong foods' named in the calendar below will guide us to the location for each meetup but the content of each of the days is definitely not limited to that food species only, there will be many abundances to explore within each month and the day will set you up to forage in your own locality over the following weeks.
 There will be a plant food element every month.
-Food availablity is reliant on seasonal weather conditions so these Moons are only a guide to what will actually happen at each meetup.
+Food availablity is reliant on seasonal weather conditions so these Moons are only a guide as to what will actually happen at each meetup.

 Timing and locations